-To get the right diagnosis and treatment, Muller suggests you take note of how long your cough has lasted, the type and features of the cough you are experiencing, plus any other health symptoms you’ve noticed.
+To get the right diagnosis and treatment, Muller suggests taking note of how long the cough has lasted, the type and features of the cough, plus any other health symptoms experienced.

-Talk to your doctor if you’re experiencing other symptoms External Site, like:
+Talk to a doctor if you’re experiencing other symptoms External Site, like:

 - Fever, especially if it's high or prolonged